-- Class # Class Description

-D340001 Mammal Display board or poster exhibit.
-Examples: life history or outer local one type of wildlife; how to manage wildlife on a farm or in town; managing habitat in the life requirements for one kind of wildlife during one season of the local of wildlife. - board or poster exhibit.
+- Class # Class Description D340001 Mammal Display board or poster exhibit.
+Examples: lite history or outer need of one type of wildlife; how to manage wildlife on a farm or in town; managing habitat - board or poster exhibit.
 Examples: life history or other facts about for one kind of wildlife; life requirements for one kind of wildlife during one season or through the year; wildlife behavior and habitats. - D340002 Bird Display board or poster exhibit.
 Examples: life history or other facts about one type of wildlife; how to manage wildlife on a farm or in town; managing habitat for one kind of wildlife; life requirements for one kind of wildlife during one season or through the year; wildlife behavior and habitats. - D340003 Fish Display board or poster exhibit.
 Examples: life history or other facts about one type of wildlife; how to manage wildlife on a farm or in town; managing habitat for one kind of wildlife; life requirements for one kind of wildlife during one season or through the year; wildlife behavior and habitats. - D340004 Reptile or Amphibian Display board or poster exhibit.
 Examples: life history or other facts about one type of wildlife; how to manage wildlife on a farm or in town; managing habitat for one kind of wildlife; life requirements for one kind of wildlife. during one season or through the year; wildlife behavior; habitats and what wildlife is found there; habitat needs for a specific kind of wildlife.